 A beasty reality… Your GTG’s recollection of sleeping with animals

-Top the morning to you globetrotters (no leprechauns will be featured in the following post) and yet again, welcome back.
+Top the morning to you globetrotters (no leprechauns were harmed in the following post) and yet again, welcome back.
 Throughout your previous and/or upcoming travels you may (like me) come to the realisation that we are not alone on this planet and also not the only species that appreciates a nice warm bed at the end of a long day.
 The following are a small selection of my animal kingdom encounters.

 The great and terrible Fangio